 How Is Polyester Film Made?

-Melinex® film is a biaxial oriented specialty polyester film that belongs to the family of polyester brands produced by DuPont Teijin Films™.
-Melinex® Polyester Film is a thermoplastic film made from ethylene glycol and dimethyl terephthalate.
+Melinex® film is a biaxially oriented, specialty polyester film that belongs to the family of polyester brands produced by DuPont Teijin Films™.
+Melinex® polyester film is a thermoplastic film made from ethylene glycol and dimethyl terephthalate.
 This type of film requires the correct combination of chemistry and technology to produce the best possible product.
 The following steps outline what the polyester film creation process looks like:

 - Molten polyethylene terephthalate (PET) polymer is first extruded onto a chill roll drum to form film.